 When they are discovered by Archi’s family, Parshya and his friends receive a severe beating from Archi’s brother, leading the lovers to elope.
 Alone in the city, they must learn to live within their modest means, hoping that their love will guide them through the harsh realities of their situation.

-Returning to Reel Asian with his second feature, director Nagraj Manjule (Fandry, 2013) again casts non-actors to set the authentic tone of the film, which features singing, dancing and music composed by Indian director-composer duo Ajay-Atul.
+Director Nagraj Manjule (Fandry, 2013) again casts non-actors to set the authentic tone of the film, which features singing, dancing and music composed by Indian director-composer duo Ajay-Atul.
 Sairat recently became the highest-grossing Marathi film in India.

 There will be a 20 minute intermission during the film screening.